chrisabra-co/prompt-optimizer/README.md

 ## Credits

-Based on the original [MCP Prompt Optimizer](https://github.com/grandinh/mcp-prompt-optimizer) by Harrison Grandin.
+Based on the original [MCP Prompt Optimizer](https://github.com/grandinh/mcp-prompt-optimizer) by Grandin Harrison.
 This slash command version was adapted for Claude Code to provide a more lightweight, context-efficient implementation.

 ---